maduce/fosscad-repo/Rifles/AR-15_FOSSCAD_Trigger_Module_with_Compatible_Lowers-shadowfall/README.md

 #### Description

-This is the FOSSCAD Triger Module revision 5 (see Renders/module_assembled-printed.jpg).
-The module provides a 3d drop in FCG for FOSSCAD compatible AR plateforms. it requires that you use a AR-15 parts kits.
-You can then assemble said parts into the module and install it into a FOSSCAD compatible lower receiver (included in the folder).
-The module requires a 3mm cross pin to hold it in place (see crosspin.stl) which can be printed, however, a metal cross pin is recommended.
-This pin should be as long as the outside of the receiver.
+This is the FOSSCAD AR-15 Trigger Module with compatible Lower receivers by shadowfall(see Renders folder).
+The module provides a drop in FCG (think p90 trigger module) for FOSSCAD compatible AR platforms. it requires that you use a AR-15 lower parts kits.
+You can then assemble said parts into the module and install it into a compatible lower receiver (included in the folder).
+The module requires 3mm cross pins to hold in place (see crosspin.stl) which can be printed, however, metal cross pins are recommended.
+The pins should be as long as the outside of the receiver.
+More compatible lowers to come.